Graduate School Policies and Procedures

 Examinations required by Graduate Policies and Procedures (Preliminary and Final Examinations), are scheduled through the Graduate School.

 Requests to schedule examinations must include the time, date, building and room number, title of dissertation or thesis, and the names and signatures of the Examining Committee.
 These requests are due in the Graduate School at least two weeks before the examination date requested.
-Notification of the approval of the examination scheduling and the examination form/card will be sent electronically to the student and all members of the Examining Committee.
-The examination should not be conducted if the Advisor has not received notification that the examination has been scheduled and the examination form/card has been received.
-The preliminary examination card should be returned to the Graduate School within 2 days after the examination, with each committee member signifying whether the exam performance was Satisfactory or Unsatisfactory.
-The final examination result should be entered in the Electronic Signature System within 2 days after the examination, with each committee member signifying whether the exam performance was Satisfactory or Unsatisfactory.
+Notification of the approval of the examination scheduling will be sent electronically to the student and all members of the Examining Committee.
+The examination should not be conducted if the Advisor has not received notification that the examination has been scheduled.
+The examination result should be entered in the Electronic Signature System within 2 days after the examination, with each committee member signifying whether the exam performance was Satisfactory or Unsatisfactory.

 Preliminary examinations and non-thesis final examinations can be scheduled through the last day of exams for the term.
 Final examinations for master's thesis and doctoral students must be scheduled early enough in the term to meet the final ETD submission date.

 Before filing the request for scheduling an examination, the student's record should be reviewed by the department to make sure that the Plan of Study has been filed and approved and that there are no problems.
 The Graduate Program Director's signature on the form is the departmental verification that the Plan of Study has been examined and that it is appropriate for the student to schedule the examination.